Hakata Weather in September

 Hakozaki Shrine Hojoya Festival

-Every September 12 to 18 marks Hakozaki Shrine Hojoya Festival in Hakata, one of the grandest autumn celebrations in Kyushu.
+Every September 12 to 18, Hakata Hakozaki Shrine Hojoya Festival is held, one of the grandest autumn celebrations in Kyushu.
 Highlights include: mikoshi processions held on September 12 and 14 during odd-numbered years when 500 parishioners carrying a portable shrine parade through the neighborhood; a kilometer-long night market with 500 food and game stalls; numerous traditional performances such as lion dances and taiko drumming.

 Music Festival